 What happened?
 Other places had good climates and grew more vegetables more cheaply than Maryland did.
 Tomatoes, for example, grew at 30 tons per acre in California in 1975, a 50% higher yield than in Maryland.
 Overproduction nationwide drove down the price.
 Labor was cheaper elsewhere, and California profited from tax-payer financed systems of irrigation and interstate highways.
-Processing plants in California were newer and larger.

 Environmental regulations meant costly upgrades for small Maryland packers.